 “I apologize.
-It was a very beautiful tune, and I couldn’t help but listen.”
+It was a very beautiful tune and I could not help but listen.”
 Kaidus stood up and lowered his head.

 “S-sorry!”
-She quickly apologized for accidentally slamming the door that she was pulling.
+She quickly apologized for accidently slamming the door that she was pulling.

 It was too much.
-She did not expected to see him again so soon after the competition and in such a situation.
+She had not expected to see him again so soon after the competition and in such a situation.

 “Are you alright?”
 Kaidus asked, looking at her curiously.

-“Do you know where your dad keeps the newer books?”
-Kaidus asked, taking a few steps around the room.
+“Do you know where your father keeps the newer books?”
+Kaidus questioned, taking a few steps around the room.

-“New books?..
+“Newer books?..
 I think they’re over there by the bottom shelf to your right.”
-Her voice carried a nervous muffled tone.
+Her voice carried a nervous muffled tone, and she could hear it.
 She quietly prayed for him not to notice.

 She thought she’d grown accustomed to him with the time they spent together, but that was not the case.
 Like the sun, he was too dazzling.
 Ever since the competition, she couldn’t help but revert to her old self, seeing how much more amazing he’d become.
 Those words of thanks when they went for snacks had smitten her completely.
 She had to avoid him afterwards, afraid that he would start to dislike her.